How easily do you get help from others?

 If I were to tell you, “if I take out your trash for me, you’ll come help me paint my house in return, right?”
 You might laugh at the proposal.
 After all, taking out your trash is a much smaller job than painting my house.
 So the return value is tiny.

 If I, however, was hanging out at your place and took your trash out “just to be nice” and without calling any attention to it, and then a couple of minutes later ask if you’re free this weekend because I could really use some help painting my house – things might be different.

-By avoiding a logical, conscious, comparison between the two acts – and by not making you feel pressured – I can bypass your value-based thinking, and still play on your mind’s desire to “even the score”.
+By avoiding a logical, conscious, comparison between the two acts I can bypass your value-based thinking.
+But I’ll still play on your mind’s innate desire to “even the score”.

 Since your subconscious mind doesn’t measure the value of one favor against another – simply the act of one favor against another – I stand a better chance of making your subconscious mind encourage you to say yes, than I would if I simply asked without taking the trash out.

 This is a sneaky little social hack that is often used by top salespeople, negotiators, and social leaders.
 And it’s really easy:

 Do something for someone without calling any attention to it.
 Then, a very short time after, ask for the favor you want – making sure you never connect the favor you did for them with the favor you’re asking them to do.

 It’s not foolproof, and if the other person really doesn’t want to do that favor for you they’ll still say no. But statistically speaking, the odds that you’ll get what you want increase greatly when you do this.